Michael Turk: 2020 NFL Combine

+2023 NFL Combine

-On March 3, 2023, Turk competed in his second NFL Combine in preparation for the 2023 NFL Draft.
+On March 3, 2023, Turk competed in his second NFL Combine in preparation for the 2023 NFL draft.

+Miami Dolphins

+After going undrafted, Turk signed with the Miami Dolphins as an undrafted free agent on April 29, 2023.
+He was waived by the team in favor of Jake Bailey on August 2.

+In November 2023, Turk worked out with the New England Patriots.
+Turk was not signed.

 Personal life

 Turk's uncles are former NFL punter Matt Turk and former NFL long snapper Dan Turk.
-Turk has a YouTube channel called Hangtime, where he uploads videos about his experience playing for Oklahoma, fitness, and his Christian faith, often mentioning some of his favorite Bible verses.
-As of March 2023, he has 225,000 subscribers to his YouTube channel.
-On November 19, 2022, he proposed to his now Fiancé, Oklahoma Sooners Softball All-American Grace Lyons, on the field following the OU-OSU Bedlam football game.
+Turk has a YouTube channel called Hangtime, where he makes videos about his experience playing for Oklahoma, fitness, and his Baptist faith, often mentioning some of his favorite Bible verses.
+As of March 2, 2025, he has over 1,900,000 subscribers to his YouTube channel.

+On November 19, 2022, he proposed to his now wife, Oklahoma Sooners softball All-American Grace Lyons, on the field following the Bedlam football game.
+The couple got married on June 23, 2023.
+They have one child, a daughter, born in 2025.